What is governance, risk and compliance (GRC)?

 The three components of GRC are defined as follows:

-- Compliance refers to the level of adherence an organization has to the standards, regulations and best practices mandated by the business and by relevant governing bodies and laws.
+- Compliance.
+Compliance refers to the level of adherence an organization has to the standards, laws and regulations, and best practices mandated by the business and by relevant governing bodies and laws.

 These three activities traditionally functioned more or less separately.
-In a GRC approach, each of the three component programs continues to interact with and support existing business functions, but the intersection of the three is where the benefits become apparent.
+In a GRC approach, each of the three components continues to interact with and support existing business functions, but the intersection of the three is where the benefits become apparent.

 This article is part of